sandstreamdev/std/date/fromSeconds.md

 # fromSeconds

-Converts given second count to milliseconds.
+Converts the given second count to milliseconds.

 ## Type signature